Ferhan & Ferzan Önder

 In 2016, their project “Anonymous Was a Woman” was premiered, a literal-musical performance that focuses on women’s rights.
 The idea behind it is to help women gain more recognition in today's world and to highlight the injustices that still exist.
 Ferzan & Ferzan Önder commissioned six female composers of different nationalities, including Rachel Grimes, Anna Dubrich and Amritha Vaz.

-Ferhan & Ferzan Önder continue to impress international audiences in performances of music by Bartók, Reich, Say, and Tan Dun with the Austrian multi-percussionist Martin Grubinger.
-Among their other chamber music partners are Benjamin Schmid, Cyprien Katsaris, Janis Vakarelis and Clemens Hagen.
+Ferhan & Ferzan Önder impressed international audiences in performances of music by Bartók, Reich, Say, and Tan Dun with the Austrian multi-percussionist Martin Grubinger.

 The twins appeared on stage with the internationally renowned Turkish author Orhan Pamuk at the Vienna Konzerthaus in March 2022 for the first time.